 There are a couple of interesting tales in the book about how the Booth family managed to get things changed in Hong Kong.
 Martin's mother fought to allow their servants (a married couple) to carry on living with them after they had a baby, and eventually got the Governor to change the law.
 Meanwhile his father had so many collisions with trams that the law was changed to prevent cars stopping on tramlines.

 The young Martin Booth seems to have very adventurous, exploring the area where he lived, and venturing into Kowloon Walled City and Tsim Sha Tsui.
 There are some great tales in the book, particularly about the criminal underworld in Kowloon Walled City (now demolished, of course), and the fire at the Sham Shui Po squatter camp.

 One theme that appears throughout the book is the old Hong Kong culinary standby - toast.
 For example, on the trip to the New Territories described above, toast accompanied all the drinks on offer in the Sha Tin Dairy Farm Restaurant, and the author obviously finds this both bizarre and incongruous.
 It is, I suppose, an example of the way that somewhat random aspects of Western cusine crops up in Hong Kong (another being that ghastly red soup with cabbage floating in it that is a standby of ersatz Western food).
 His views of Mooncakes are similar to my own, which is always comforting to learn.

 There's a lot more, but you should read the book to find out!!

 Overall, it's a good read and a fascinating insight into life in Hong Kong forty years ago.
-The sad thing is that there won't be a sequel - if Martin Booth could wrote at such length (and so well) about just three years, what might he have done with the rest of his time in Hong Kong?
+The sad thing is that there won't be a sequel - if Martin Booth could write at such length (and so well) about just three years, what might he have done with the rest of his time in Hong Kong?
 We'll never know, but at least he completed the first part.
 Recommended.